jrb-s2c-github/atomika/README.md

+# Another description on how to use these Ansimbe yaml to boot you own out-of-cloud cluster can be read at https://dzone.com/articles/ansible-boots-kubernetes.

 # Atomika
 Ansible scripts amdended from https://subok-tech.com/installing-kubernetes-using-ansible-on-ubuntu-20-04/ to boot a local Kubernetes cluster (both windows and linux worker nodes) for use as a shared development environment and/or host for a Spinnaker CI/CD constellation (see https://github.com/jrb-s2c-github/spinnaker_tryout) Tested on Ubuntu 20.04.